Information about rotavirus disease, vaccines and recommendations for vaccination from the Australian Immunisation Handbook

 Data are limited about the safety of rotavirus vaccines in these groups.
 In one report, 8 of 9 infants with high-output ileostomies tolerated RotaTeq, and 1 infant had an increase in ileostomy losses.15

 Because of the greater risk of serious rotavirus disease, the benefits from vaccination are expected to outweigh the risk in these infants.
+These infants are recommended to receive the vaccine.

 Infants who are immunocompromised